 @functools.wraps

 Preserves the original function's metadata when writing a decorator.
-Copies __name__, __doc__, __module__, __qualname__, and __annotations__ from the wrapped function onto the wrapper:
+Copies __name__, __doc__, __module__, __qualname__, and __annotations__ from the wrapped function onto the wrapper, and also sets __wrapped__ to point to the original function.
+The __wrapped__ attribute allows introspection tools and the inspect module to unwrap decorator chains.
+Source: Python docs, functools.wraps.

 from functools import wraps